How to See a Doctor in Spain as a Tourist

 Look for the green cross outside any pharmacy.
 There's always at least one pharmacy on duty 24/7 in any town — the rotating "farmacia de guardia" is posted on each pharmacy's door.

-Which option fits your situation
+Which option fits my situation?

 | Situation | Best option |